 In order to print PDF reports, you will need the

 wkhtmltopdf tool.
-The recommended version for Odoo is
+The recommended version of Wkhtmltopdf is

 0.12.1 which is not available in the official Ubuntu 16.04 repositories.
-To download and install the recommended version run the following commands:
+We’ll download and install the recommended version from the official Wkhtmltopdf site.

 Install and configure Odoo

-We will install odoo from the GitHub repository so we can have more control over versions and updates.
-We will also use virtualenv which is a tool to create isolated Python environments.
+We will install Odoo from the GitHub repository in an isolated Python environment so we can have more control over versions and updates.

 sudo su - odoo

-Now we can start with the installation process, first clone the odoo from the GitHub repository:
+Start with the installation process by cloning the Odoo source code from the GitHub repository:

 git clone https://www.github.com/odoo/odoo --depth 1 --branch 11.0 /opt/odoo/odoo11

-- If you want to install a different Odoo version just change the version number after the
+- If you want to download and install a different Odoo version just change the version number after the

-- You can name the directory as you like, for example instead
+- You can download Odoo source code to any as you like, for example instead

 odoo11you can use the name of your domain.